What Exactly Is A Coffee Cherry? Potential Health Benefits Of This Underrated Fruit

 They're a superb source of antioxidants.

-Because of their valuable bioactive compounds, coffee berries are also considered a convenient functional ingredient, particularly in the health food industry.
+Because of their valuable bioactive compounds, coffee berries are also considered a convenient functional ingredient3, particularly in the health food industry.
 Yet, further research is needed to assess the effects of coffee cherries on humans.
-Also, the fruits' processing method might affect its antioxidant content.
+Also, the fruits' processing method might affect its antioxidant content4.

 It offers a way to use the whole plant.